 Every job calls for a certain set of skills.
 Knowing those skills is the first step in finding a good career fit.

 Here, you will find the 35 most relevant workplace skills.
 Some are more important to achieving success in a certain career than others.
 These skills may come naturally to you or you may need to gain them through education, training and experience.

 See the list of work-related skills below, ranked in order of importance for this career.
 You’ll also find the skill strength needed, letting you know how capable you must be in that skill.

 Check out the list and see if this career matches your skills—take that first step!

-Self-employment, combined with part-time contracted employment in public institutions and teaching will continue to be popular employment options, particularly for new graduates.
+A combination of self-employment, teaching and part-time contracted employment in public institutions continues to be a popular work option, particularly for new graduates.

-There may also be opportunities for those with a bachelor's degree to assist psychologists and other mental health professionals in clinical settings or in data collection and analysis.
-Others may work in related fields, such as marketing research.
+Workers with a bachelor's degree can assist psychologists and other mental health professionals in clinical settings or in data collection and analysis.
+Or they may work in related fields, such as marketing research.